tklammsteiner/fromwastetofeed/training.markdown

 ### Open positions
 Currently, we do not have specific project work to offer.
-If you are interested in working with us feel free to send us a mail.
+If you are interested in working with us feel free to send us [an email](mailto:fromwastetofeed@outlook.com).

 <br>